-Creative Inquiry Faculty Fellowships
+Creative Inquiry Faculty Fellows

-The Office of the Vice Provost for Creative Inquiry (OVPCI) invites Lehigh faculty to apply for Creative Inquiry Faculty Fellowships (CIFFs).
+The Office of Creative Inquiry invites Lehigh faculty to apply for Creative Inquiry Faculty Fellowships (CIFFs).
 These fellowships support faculty to reimagine and redesign existing courses by integrating new (or different) active pedagogies.
 We are specifically interested in 1) project-based pedagogies where students create new knowledge or tangible works, and 2) inquiry-driven pedagogies where students pursue novel intellectual, creative, and artistic pathways.

 - Statement of interest (1-2 pages), outlining your teaching philosophy and specifically mentioning prior experiences with active pedagogies or interest in same;

-- One-page document outlining three potential scenarios of how project-based learning and/or creative inquiry could be integrated into courses that you teach;
+- One-page document outlining three potential scenarios of how project-based learning and/or creative inquiry could be integrated into course/s that you teach;

 - Letter of support from your department chair.